Scale, Upgrade, and Secure Clusters

 Create Palette Projectsβ

 Palette projects help you organize and manage cluster resources, providing logical groupings.
-They also allow you to manage user access control through Role Based Access Control (RBAC).
+They also allow you to manage user access control through RBAC.
 You can assign users and teams with specific roles to specific projects.
 All resources created within a project are scoped to that project and only available to that project, but a tenant can have multiple projects.

 Log in to Palette.